BasemNasr/EasyMediaPicker/README.md

 - Capture Image From Gallery
 - Select Video From Gallery
 - We can using this library for compressing images in android (befor upload it to server)
-- Compressing Image in small sizes witout losing image quality
+- Compressing Image in small sizes without losing image quality

 From Activity             |  From Fragment           |  Take Permissions